🎯 Big picture

 Step 1: Identify a good leaving group

-First things first—check if the molecule has a good leaving group.
+Start by checking if the molecule has a good leaving group.

 This is essential for any E1 reaction to proceed.